 the terms and conditions set out in Annexure F (the General Terms and Conditions).

-In any case where the Network User requires access to the part of the Network which is located within the State of Victoria, the Service Provider will be AGN Vic and the Agreement will be made between the Network User and AGN Vic.

-In any case where the Network User requires access to the part of the Network which is located within the State of New South Wales, the Service Provider will be AGN Albury and the Agreement will be made between the Network User and AGN Albury.

 Each Agreement will include the Specific Terms and Conditions.
 The Specific Terms and Conditions is a standard form document that contains details which will vary from Network User to Network User and from Agreement to Agreement.
-The blank spaces in the standard form are to be completed and the document signed by AGN and the Network User to evidence the Agreement between them.
+The blank spaces in the standard form are to be completed and the document signed by Multinet and the Network User to evidence the Agreement between them.

 As is apparent from the form of the Specific Terms and Conditions set out in Annexure E, the details to be completed are as follows:

-details of each Network User Receipt Point at which Gas is to be delivered to MultinetAGN by or for the account of that Network User pursuant to the Agreement;
+details of each Network User Receipt Point at which Gas is to be delivered to Multinet by or for the account of that Network User pursuant to the Agreement;

-details of each Network User DP at which Gas is to be delivered by MultinetAGN to or for the account of that Network User pursuant to the Agreement;
+details of each Network User DP at which Gas is to be delivered by Multinet to or for the account of that Network User pursuant to the Agreement;

 the period for which the Agreement is to remain in force (assuming it is not terminated earlier in accordance with the General Terms and Conditions);

-the date on which MultinetAGN is to commence providing Reference Services pursuant to the Agreement;
+the date on which Multinet is to commence providing Reference Services pursuant to the Agreement;

-where required, details of the maximum Quantity of Gas AGN is obliged to deliver through each Network User DP that is a Demand DP during any Network Day and during any period of 60 minutes; and
+where required, details of the maximum Quantity of Gas Multinet is obliged to deliver through each Network User DP that is a Demand DP during any Network Day and during any period of 60 minutes; and

 a street address and an e-mail address for the purposes of the service of notices on the Network User pursuant to the Agreement.

-As regards paragraphs (a) and (b), it is possible that a Network User will wish to deliver Gas to AGN through multiple/different Receipt Points that vary over the Term of the Agreement or requires AGN to deliver Gas through multiple/different DPs that will vary over the Term of the Agreement.
+As regards paragraphs (a) and (b), it is possible that a Network User will wish to deliver Gas to Multinet through multiple/different Receipt Points that vary over the Term of the Agreement or requires Multinet to deliver Gas through multiple/different DPs that will vary over the Term of the Agreement.
 In this case, the Specific Terms and Conditions will describe how those Receipt Points and DPs will be determined and identified from time to time over the Term of that Agreement.
-In the case of Network Users who wish to be able to deliver Gas through multiple/different DPs that vary over the time, AGN expects that the Network User DPs will be defined as those DPs in respect of which the Network User is the financially responsible organisation (FRO) under the relevant Retail Market Procedures.
+In the case of Network Users who wish to be able to deliver Gas through multiple/different DPs that vary over the time, Multinet expects that the Network User DPs will be defined as those DPs in respect of which the Network User is the financially responsible organisation (FRO) under the relevant Retail Market Procedures.

-As regards paragraph (e), the Maximum Daily Quantity (MDQ) for a Network User DP will be determined by negotiation between AGN and the Network User.
-If no MDQ has been or is agreed for a Network User DP, then the MDQ will be determined by AGN acting reasonably, having regard to historical data about the Quantities of Gas delivered through the relevant Network User DP and any other factors AGN considers relevant.
+As regards paragraph (e), the Maximum Daily Quantity (MDQ) for a Network User DP will be determined by negotiation between Multinet and the Network User.
+If no MDQ has been or is agreed for a Network User DP, then the MDQ will be determined by Multinet acting reasonably, having regard to historical data about the Quantities of Gas delivered through the relevant Network User DP and any other factors Multinet considers relevant.

 Negotiated Services